 - The user needs to first enter the server name in the ‘Run’ command section and hit the ‘Enter’ button.

-- After that, the user needs to provide the UNC path (Universal Naming Convention) from the workstation that they are working on in order to be able to navigate to the shared folder that is placed in the server.
+- After that, the user needs to provide the UNC path (Universal Naming Convention) from the workstation that they are working on to be able to navigate to the shared folder that is placed on the server.